 Parts of the Sentence - Verbals - Adverb Infinitives

-Instructions: Find the infinitive phrases in these sentences and tell what word they modify.
+Instructions: Find the infinitives or infinitive phrases in these sentences and tell what word they modify.

 1. The actors performed there to entertain and to be seen.